xmu-xiaoma666/RepMLP-pytorch/README.md

 # RepMLP-pytorch
   Pytorch implemention of [RepMLP: Re-parameterizing Convolutions into Fully-connected Layers for Image Recognition](https://arxiv.org/pdf/2105.01883v1.pdf)

-  We add some annotations to make code easy to read!!!
+  We add some annotations to make code easy to read !!!

+  Noting that dimention of input features $N$ should equal to dimention of output features $O$.
+Otherwise, the results of inference and training will be different !!!

 ### Overview